hughlaw/themilldunfanaghy/src/pages/index.md

       roomImages:
         - roomImage: /img/marfagh@2x.jpg
           roomImageAlt: The bed in the Marfagh room
+        - roomImage: /img/IMG_6167.jpg
+          roomImageAlt: Bailey and Jackson in the car park
       roomName: Marfagh
     - price: From €65 per person
       roomHighlights: